ZGChung/tal_hackathon/doc/ONE_PAGER.md

 Here's where the magic happens: Our Large Language Model (LLM) system intelligently injects learning into each social media post:
 - **Seamlessly incorporate curriculum keywords** (e.g., if students are learning about "ancient civilizations," posts about travel get rewritten to include historical context)
 - **Maintain the original tone and style** (students don't feel like they're reading a textbook—they don't even notice the learning)
-- **Preserve engagement** (the content remains fun, relatable, and visually appealing—kids keep scrolling)
+- **Preserve the fun** (the content remains engaging, relatable, and visually appealing—kids keep scrolling because it's still fun)
 - **Zero effort required** (educational concepts appear organically—learning happens automatically while they do what they want)

 ### Step 5: Unified Learning Feed